 - They’ll need a few bits of extra kit too – They’ll want a “controller” to do the DJing on (assuming you don’t go for a pricey all-in-one DJ system such as the Denon DJ Prime GO), of course, but there’s more.
 While at this age DJing with headphones is not really necessary, you may want to get them headphones anyway to give you a break from the noise, and they may want them because they see DJs using them!
 They will also need a speaker or speaker system to play on, and they may want lights too, for an instant party

 Getting these things on a budget and in durable form factors can be challenging, but we have some solid, proven suggestions below.
-Here are is our suggestions of actual kit to buy:
+We recommend buying these pieces of kit for your child’s new DJ set-up:

 What To Buy